 Hanging near the west gallery is a banner of the Order of the Garter belonging to the 11th Baron Digby.
 This banner originally hung over the Baron's stall in St George's Chapel at Windsor Castle, the home of the Order of the Garter.

-The real treasure of St Andrews are the memorials to the Churchill family.
-On the north nave wall is a marvellous 18th century monument to General Sir Charles Churchill (d.
+The real treasures of St Andrews are the memorials to the Churchill family.
+On the north nave wall is a marvellous 18th-century monument to General Sir Charles Churchill (d.
 1714), the son of a knight named Sir Winston Churchill (not the 20th century Prime Minister!).

 At the age of just 13 Charles Churchill was made a page to the King of Denmark, and at 15 became Groom of the Bedchamber to the King's brother, Prince George.
 He entered military service and fought with such distinction that he was made Governor of Kinsale in Ireland.

 He served as a Major General under William III and as Governor of the Tower of London under Queen Anne.
 General Churchill was the brother of John Churchill, the Duke of Marlborough, who was awarded Blenheim Palace for his military success at the Battle of Blenheim.
 General Churchill also fought at Blenheim, though unlike his brother he was not awarded a palace as reward.
 He later served as Governor of Brussels and of Guernsey.